rxjiao/assistant-test/README.md

 export OPENAI_API_KEY=your_api_key
 ```

 Replace `your_api_key` with your actual API key.
-Please see the [OpenAI API documentation](https://platform.openai.com/docs/quickstart/step-2-setup-your-api-key?context=python) for more information.
+Please see the [OpenAI API documentation](https://platform.openai.com/docs/quickstart/step-2-setup-your-api-key?context=python) "Step 2: Setup your API key" for more information.

 ## Usage